Moderna to join S&P 500, shares jump after hours

-July 15 (Reuters) - Moderna Inc (MRNA.O) will join the S&P 500 index (.SPX) as of the start of trading on July 21, replacing Alexion Pharmaceuticals (ALXN.O), S&P Dow Jones Indices said in a statement on Thursday.
+(Reuters) - Moderna Inc will join the S&P 500 index as of the start of trading on July 21, replacing Alexion Pharmaceuticals, S&P Dow Jones Indices said in a statement on Thursday.

 Moderna shares rose 6% in extended trade after the announcement.
 The COVID-19 vaccine maker’s stock has surged over 150% this year, elevating its market capitalization to about $100 billion.

-Britain's AstraZeneca (AZN.L) said last December it would acquire U.S. biotech Alexion in a $39 billion deal. read more
+Britain’s AstraZeneca said last December it would acquire U.S. biotech Alexion in a $39 billion deal.

 Our Standards: The Thomson Reuters Trust Principles.